Clinton Institute

 The perfect starting point for your aged care career.
 This qualification teaches you how to provide individualised care to older people in residential aged care homes, home care, and community settings.
 You will learn to support people with daily living activities, health care needs, and emotional wellbeing.

-Work placement: Compulsory hours in registered aged care facilities
+Work placement: 120 hours compulsory supervised placement in registered aged care facilities

 View full course details →